traffordDataLab/spatial_data/postcodes/README.md

 </tr>
 <tr>
 	<td>Notes</td>
-	<td>Postcodes for a particular ward within Greater Manchester can be downloaded via our dedicated <a href="">Postcode Loader</a> app.
+	<td>Postcodes for a particular ward within Greater Manchester can be downloaded via our dedicated <a href="https://trafforddatalab.shinyapps.io/postcode_loader/">Postcode Loader</a> app.
 These are queried from the API provided by the Office for National Statistics so is always the latest data available.</td>
 </tr>
 <tr>
 	<td>Lab visualisation</td>